VincentVanlaer/mesa-school-labs/content/friday/lab-1.md

 ### 1: Download our template from Github

-First, create a new working directory for your rotating star model.
+First, extract all of the files from [the template](lab1_template.zip) into a new working directory for your rotating star model.
 Call it whatever you like.
-Then copy in all of the files from [the template](lab1_template.zip).
-Place these files into your working directory.
-Your directory should have the following files in it.
+Your working directory should have the following files in it.

 ```
 >> tree .